|By Shamus||Mar 1, 2006||Game Design||42 comments|

 Sure, Francis will burn through the whole game in eight hours, and it will take Grandma three times as long, but each one will find the game offered the right level of challenge.
 Grandma will hang around each area and farm experience to the point where she is nearly eligible for government experience-farming subsidies.
 Her character will level up many times before she moves on.
 On the other hand, Francis will pass quickly through areas because he knows he can earn money, items, and XP faster in the next area.
 Sooner or later he will hit a point where the game naturally starts to push back, due to his low level.
 He will get to a point where his skill at optimization and mastery of the hotkeys cannot overcome his relative strength deficit, and he’ll have to slow down until he has a few more levels under his belt.

 Everybody plays.
 Everybody wins.
+(Everybody except for the monsters, of course.)
 The system is elegant, intuitive, and automatic.

 Final Fantasy and Diablo are two games that have this going on.
 The games are very different in nature, but what they have in common is this self-balancing dynamic.
 Both games are also mega, mega hits.
 I don’t think these facts are unrelated.